 4 – Wine and Dine Half-Marathon

 Editor’s Note: Because of the phased reopening of Walt Disney World, the 2020 Wine and Dine Half-Marathon was a virtual race.
 No decision has been made for 2021.

 For those who feel like working out after indulging at the Food and Wine Festival, there is the Wine and Dine 10K and Half Marathon that takes place in November.
 This event is a popular weekend for runners, as the races provide not only courses through the parks, but also interactions with Disney characters, special entertainment, and an after-hours Post-Race Party just for runners and their guests (with access to Epcot’s attractions and Food and Wine Festival).
 Families of runners can cheer them on, and kids can even sign up for their own dashes.
 Disney also offers a Fall Feast 5K and a Two-Course Challenge.
 Sign-ups start in March, so if you’re interested in participating, make sure to keep an eye on the Disney website!

 3 – Walt Disney World’s Anniversary

 Magic Kingdom and Epcot both opened on October 1st (Magic Kingdom in 1971, and Epcot in 1982).
 Both parks usually hold small celebrations to commemorate the occasion, but in the meantime, the whole resort is gearing up for the big 50thAnniversary taking place in 2021.
-If you visit during the fall, even if you can’t celebrate on October 1st, chances are you’ll be able to see some cool construction updates as Disney prepares for this big milestone.
-Some projects to look out for on your trip include the Tron Light Cycle coaster, the Ratatouille ride, and the Guardians of the Galaxy coaster.
+It’s going to be an amazing celebration and we can’t wait!

 2- Lower Crowds